 Write shaders in GLSL 120 or 450

-One of Nova's major goals is full compatibility with existing shaderpacks.
+- One of Nova's primary goals is full compatibility with existing shader packs.
 This means supporting GLSL 120, even though Nova uses OpenGL 4.5 core which has no implicit support for GLSL 120.
 Nova solves this by including a GLSL 120 to 450 transformer to automatically upgrade GLSL 120 shaders into 450.
 Stick with the comfort of GLSL 120 or embrace the newest features in GLSL 450 - the choice is yours.

 Render arbitrary block groups with arbitrary shaders

-The Shaders Mod pre-defines a number of shaders, each of which renders a pre-set group of blocks.
+- The Shaders Mod pre-defines some shaders, each of which renders a pre-set group of blocks.
 Nova allows you to create shaders that render whatever bits of geometry you want.
-Need a shaders that only renders water?
+Need a shader that only renders water?
 Need to include chests in the entities shader?
 Wish you could render leaves, grass, and other foliage in shaders all of their own?
 All of this and more can be done with Nova.

 Tessellation and geometry shaders